baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/user.md

 Following are the steps to launch the quiz.

+1. Define location for Image Quizzer data.

+    Navigate to the directory given to you by the quiz administrator.
+	This is the parent directory holding the images for the quiz.
+	The default location is .../ImageQuizzerProject/ImageQuizzer/Resources/ImageQuizzerData.

 1. User Name

 	The login screen will display the Windows login user name as a default.